HockeyJustin/i18nStronglyTypedCore/README.md

 4. In resources.xml, insert the following placeholder content:

-> WARNING: The following example has the default culture to be British English (en-GB).
+> *WARNING*: The following example has the default culture to be British English (en-GB).
 You may need `en-US` or [another culture](https://msdn.microsoft.com/en-us/library/hh441729.aspx).

 ```
 <?xml version="1.0" encoding="utf-8" ?>